MicrosoftDocs/entra-docs/docs/identity/saas-apps/mygeotab-tutorial.md

    ![Screenshot shows how to edit Basic SAML Configuration.](common/edit-urls.png "Basic Configuration")

-1. On the **Basic SAML Configuration** section, the user does not have to perform any step as the app is already pre-integrated with Azure.
+1. On the **Basic SAML Configuration** section, the user does not have to perform any step as the app is already pre-integrated with Microsoft Entra.

 1. MyGeotab application expects the SAML assertions in a specific format, which requires you to add custom attribute mappings to your SAML token attributes configuration.
 The following screenshot shows the list of default attributes.